michaelangelopineda/ms2-lumiere/README.md

     -   I would like to add fully functional online shopping function to site.
     -   I would like my “Subscribe to my Newsletter”  fully functional as it requires Backend Development.
     -   I would like amend the design and layout depending on the reception and feedback of users.
+    -   I would like to implement faster modal response for the contact form as it takes a few seconds before giving feedback.

 - ## D. Technologies Used